Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

 \subsection{Mean Field Evolution Equations}

+In the preceding subsection we approximated the evolution of the filtering distribution by the evolution of a Gaussian.
+Here we take a different approach, seeking a sample path perspective, identifying mean field SDEs which (possibly only approximately) have solutions with law given by the filtering distribution.
+We develop a continuous time analog of the discrete time mean field approach from Subsection \ref{ssec:MFM}.

-In Subsection \ref{sssec:PTc} we describe work concerning the derivation of explicit mean-field SDEs equal in law to the filtering distribution; this is a departure from our discussion of this topic in discrete time where no explicit maps were identified in the general setting.
-Subsections \ref{sssec:T_Sc} and \ref{sssec:T_Dc} describe a variety of explicit approximate mean-field SDEs, based on matching first and second order moment information, and arising from rescaling of the discrete time setting.
-We conclude in Subsection \ref{sssec:PT_KB} by identifying a mean-field SDE which is equal in law to the Kalman-Bucy filter.
+In Subsection \ref{sssec:PTc} we describe work concerning the derivation of explicit mean field SDEs equal in law to the filtering distribution; this is a departure from our discussion of this topic in discrete time where no explicit maps were identified in the general setting.
+Subsections \ref{sssec:T_Sc} and \ref{sssec:T_Dc} describe a variety of explicit approximate mean field SDEs, based on matching first and second order moment information, and arising from rescaling of the discrete time setting.